 💡 Learn more about The Importance of Pre-Employment Medicals and Employer Benefits.

 WHA offers comprehensive pre-employment medical assessments using a proprietary software program that manages the entire medical from booking to processing to delivering your results.
-Learn more about our tailored pre-employment medical services available at our facilities across Australia or on-site for your convenience.
+Learn more about our tailored pre-employment medical services available at our facilities across Australia and New Zealand, or on-site for your convenience.

 What Else Can Employers Do?